 In all countries across the world, if you buy from a private individual you should be aware that the relevant consumer legislation from your home country will not apply to the transaction.
 Before you make the purchase you should therefore apply extreme caution with regard to the condition of the car.
 Make sure you take it for a test drive and, if possible, arrange for an independent check by a trusted and qualified mechanic, whether they are an individual or part of a motoring organisation.
 Only when you are completely certain that the car is right for you should you complete the purchase.

 Many expats feel that the only benefit in buying a car from a private individual is the money that you could potentially save, however but this is still an advantage that should be taken into account.
 The vast majority of expats would prefer to be buying a car from a reputable dealer and a little research should point you in the right direction in this respect.
 Look up some local showrooms online or in a business directory and then see if you can find any feedback on them.
-Speak to friends and neighbours to see if you can get a recommendation on dealerships that they may have used.
+Speak to friends and neighbors to see if you can get a recommendation on dealerships that they may have used.

 Many of the dealers will be happy to do the paperwork for you and while the amount will vary from country to country, the ‘red tape’ involved in some parts of the world can be vast and baffling.
 Asking a dealer to handle all the paperwork for you has its obvious advantages but ask to be kept informed every step of the way.
 It can be easy to fall foul of local legislation, particularly in some countries when it comes to the question of previous finance on the vehicle.